Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 ## Background ##

+.....file into two separate JPEG files; the left and right portions of a stereoscopic image pair.
+Optionally it can also extract the two corresponding depth map images that are part of this proprietary format, along with other binary and text data found within the LIF file.
+This utility can also be used to extract all of the individual JPEG inages stored in an file.

 The Leia Image Format (LIF) is a proprietary [stereoscopic](https://en.wikipedia.org/wiki/Stereoscopy) file format used for storing so called "4-View" images designed to be displayed on